hdinkel/ELM-CPIB-2017/6-BACT_alternate_protocol_1.md

 ### Software

-Ideally use `curl` https://curl.haxx.se/ on the commandline However, any browser can be used to access the server, most browsers however download text- and csv-files instead of displaying them.
+Ideally use `curl` https://curl.haxx.se/ on the commandline.
+However, any browser can be used to access the server, most browsers however download text- and csv-files instead of displaying them.
 Therefore, for trying out different URLs / Parameters, it might be better to use a commandline client such as `curl`.

 ## Downloading all ELM classes